givepraise/op-attestation-explorer/README.md

 # Optimism Citizen Attestations

-An attestation explorer for Optimism focusing on attestations that are relevant for the OP Citizens eligibility process.
+An attestation explorer for the Superchain, focusing on the reputation of people and projects relevant to OP governance.

 ## What Are Attestations?